History of Poland during the Piast dynasty: The reign of Bolesław I and establishment of a Kingdom of Poland (992–1025)

 One of the most important concerns of Bolesław's early reign was building up the Polish church.
 Bolesław cultivated Adalbert of Prague of the Slavník family, a well-connected Czech bishop in exile and missionary who was killed in 997 while on a mission in Prussia.
 Bolesław skillfully took advantage of his death: his martyrdom led to his elevation as patron saint of Poland and resulted in the creation of an independent Polish province of the Church with Radim Gaudentius as Archbishop of Gniezno.
-In the year 1000, the young Emperor Otto III came as a pilgrim to visit St. Adalbert's grave and lent his support to Bolesław during the Congress of Gniezno; the Gniezno Archdiocese and several subordinate dioceses were established on this occasion.
+In the year 1000, the young Emperor Otto III came as a pilgrim to visit St. Adalbert's grave and lent his support to Bolesław during the Congress of Gniezno; the Archdiocese of Gniezno and several subordinate dioceses were established on this occasion.
 The Polish ecclesiastical province effectively served as an essential anchor and an institution to fall back on for the Piast state, helping it to survive in the troubled centuries ahead.

 Bolesław at first chose to continue his father's policy of cooperation with the Holy Roman Empire but when Emperor Otto III died in 1002, Bolesław's relationship with his successor Henry II turned out to be much more difficult, and it resulted in a series of wars (1002–1005, 1007–1013, 1015–1018).
 From 1003 to 1004, Bolesław intervened militarily in Czech dynastic conflicts.
 After his forces were removed from Bohemia in 1018, Bolesław retained Moravia.
-In 1013, the marriage between Bolesław's son Mieszko and Richeza of Lotharingia, the niece of Emperor Otto III and future mother of Casimir I the Restorer, took place.
+In 1013, the marriage between Bolesław's son Mieszko II Lambert and Richeza of Lotharingia, the niece of Emperor Otto III and future mother of Casimir I the Restorer, took place.
 The conflicts with Germany ended in 1018 with the Peace of Bautzen on favorable terms for Bolesław.
 In the context of the 1018 Kiev expedition, Bolesław took over the western part of Red Ruthenia.
 In 1025, shortly before his death, Bolesław I finally succeeded in obtaining the papal permission to crown himself, and he became the first king of Poland.

 Bolesław's expansionist policies were costly to the Polish state and were not always successful.
 He lost, for example, the economically crucial Farther Pomerania in 1005 together with its new bishopric in Kołobrzeg; the region had previously been conquered with great effort by Mieszko.